+5.2.2 Merge Vertex Adjustment

-2) Merge Vertex Adjustment: Next we adjust the merge vertices to further balance the energy consumption among different edges.
+Next we adjust the merge vertices to further balance the energy consumption among different edges.
 For example, if there is an edge that is short enough; then even deploying one R-node can lead to waste, i.e., when the network gets depleted, the residual energy of this R-node is still high.
 To this end, we develop two algorithms to balance the energy consumption on different edge and avoid such situations.
-Fig. 6 and Fig. 7 show the details.
+We omit their details here due to space limitation.
+A full description of these two algorithms can be found in Appendix D.